panoply/syncify/readme.md

 #### Using a `.syncifyrc` file

-In some situations using the `package.json` file for store and theme id references may not be the ideal.
-You can optionally provide these requires references within a `.syncifyrc` or `.syncifyrc.json` file.
+In some situations using the `package.json` file for store and theme id references may not be ideal.
+You can optionally provide these required references within a `.syncifyrc` or `.syncifyrc.json` file.
 If you are using a `.syncifyrc` file to store your shop credentials then you need only add theme id references.

 ```json
 [